jessica bowers, engagement & wellbeing advisor, moana new zealand

 Our Wellbeing strategy (which includes five pou (pillars)) is what guides the wider work of building a Healthy Workplace.
 This includes Moana’s culture and leadership; ensuring our environment supports our people to be the best they can be.

-What attracted you to be part of ROW – in the Network and in Gold and how has it helped you?
+What attracted you to be part of ROW, and how has it helped you?

 In a growing space such as this, it’s important to connect with like-minded people; to share and learn.
 It’s also really exciting to be a part of the movement – to contribute to wellbeing of New Zealanders as a whole.